carnival-data/carnival-demo-biomedical/README.md

 This demonstration been set up as a Docker multi-container project, with a container that holds the Carnival/Micronaut server and other containers that have databases with test data.

+Instructions on running the entire project are found below.

-Detailed walkthrough of this project can be found here: [Walkthrough](docs/walkthrough.md)
+A developer walkthrough of Carnival application can be found here: [Developer Walkthrough](docs/walkthrough.md)

-## Quick Start
+## Running the Project
 ## Set up instructions with Docker

 tl;dr